Wireless Charging: Everything You Need to Know

 So, you’ve embraced the convenience of wireless charging, but now your device isn't powering up as expected, or it's charging at a snail's pace.
 Don't worry, it happens to the best of us!
 Before you assume your charger or phone is broken, let's walk through some common culprits and easy fixes.
 Often, a small adjustment is all it takes to get things running smoothly again, getting you back to enjoying that cable-free life.

-Why Isn't My Device Charging Wirelessly?
-Let's Investigate.
+Why Isn't My Device Charging?
+Let's Troubleshoot.

 It’s definitely frustrating when you place your phone on the pad and… nothing.
 First things first, check the alignment.
 Wireless charging relies on coils in your device and the charger lining up just right.
 Try gently repositioning your phone on the wireless charger; sometimes, even a slight shift can make all the difference.
 Apple Support also highlights that proper alignment is key for charging.